 Early in 1903 he filed a copyright application for an opera, A Guest of Honor.
 A few months later, he formed an opera company with personnel of 30, rehearsed the work at the Crawford Theatre in St. Louis, and embarked on a tour scheduled to take him to towns in Illinois, Missouri, Iowa, Kansas, and Nebraska.
 Early in the tour, someone associated with the company stole the box office receipts, seriously damaging the company’s financial position.
-It was probably in Pittsburg, Kansas, a couple of weeks later, that the tour ended, with Joplin unable to meet his payroll.
+It was a few weeks later in Pittsburg, Kansas that the tour ended with Joplin unable to meet his payroll.
 Furthermore, unable to pay for the company’s board at a theatrical boarding house, all of his possessions, including the music from the opera, were confiscated.
 Copies of the score were never filed with the Library of Congress and the music has never been recovered.

 Joplin had expected Stark to publish the opera, and indicated this in his copyright application.
 Stark’s decision not to publish it may have caused a temporary break between the two, leading Joplin to publish with other firms in 1903, including Something Doing (another collaboration with Hayden), Weeping Willow, and Palm Leaf Rag.